Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Storing:

 And that’s homemade Vitamix almond milk!
-I think if you try it that you’ll agree with me that the Vitamix is the best blender for nut milk!
+I think if you try it that you’ll agree with me that the Vitamix blender is the best way to make diy almond milk!
 It really is the dreamiest raw almond milk – so rich and creamy!
 It can keep in the fridge for about 5 days.
 It’s good to keep it toward the rear of the fridge in order to keep it from experiencing temperature fluctuations as you open and shut the fridge throughout the day.
 That makes it stay fresh longer.

 Vitamix Almond Milk